-The AEN register is on SIMs so that all staff can access historical and current information about students' needs as well as recent assessments and reports.
+The SEND register is on SIMs so that all staff can access historical and current information about students' needs as well as recent assessments and reports.
 All information related to students learning needs are kept confidentially on SIMs and this then transfers onto the Class Charts software so that we can share efficiently with all staff.
 When updates are made this is communicated to staff via the staff bulletin.
-Any information about students will be relayed via the bulletin and then placed on SIMs.

-Students on the AEN register will have Student Profiles that are saved on Provision Mapping and this is shared via Class Charts.
+Students on the SEND register will have Student Profiles that are saved on Provision Mapping and this is shared via Class Charts.